Marketing Tags and Pixels? What the heck are these people talking about?

 - When a tag is fired, it’s given function is executed

-- For most tags this means that tracking information is sent.
-The tag will capture information from the user (possibly data such as user ID, the source that the user came from, location of the user, etc.), information from the page (if it’s an ecommerce site this would be information like the products being viewed, information about each product like SKU, price, color, etc. or for a content site would be information such as article title, author, etc.), and information from the URL (here is where the campaign information comes in, if using Adobe Analytics it may be the CID value or in Google Analytics it may be utm parameters).
+- For most tags, this means that tracking information is sent.
+The tag will capture information from the user (possible data such as user ID, the source that the user came from, location of the user, etc.), information from the page (if it’s an ecommerce site this would be information like the products being viewed, information about each product like SKU, price, color, etc. or for a content site would be information such as article title, author, etc.), and information from the URL (here is where the campaign information comes in, if using Adobe Analytics it may be the CID value or in Google Analytics it may be utm parameters).

 - The data grabbed by the tag is then sent to a third party place where it is recorded and processed, leading to the pretty analytics reports and web analytics!

 - For many tags, the request being sent will be structured as follows: www.thirdpartydomain.com/?a=userinfo1&b=pageinfo2&c=campaigninfo3.
 The first section (thirdpartydomain.com) shows us where the data is going and the section at the end is the data being collected in the query string.
-In a future section we will discuss how to see all of this and troubleshoot tracking.
+In a future section, we will discuss how to see all of this and troubleshoot tracking.

 This same process then continues for all tags deployed on each page and each event (or on-screen action, i.e. button click) that is set up.
 The result is the analytics reports that we all know and love.

-Hey that’s pretty cool!
+Hey, that’s pretty cool!